For the complete documentation index, see llms.txt. This page is also available as Markdown.

 logging.UseSerilog(); // Installs the Serilog Log Sink Factory.

 // Bind the "LoggingFramework:Defaults" section.
-Default sinks are used when the Log activity doesn't specify what sinks to write to.
+Default sinks are used by emitters that do not specify sinks explicitly.

 logging.ConfigureDefaults(options => configuration.GetSection("LoggingFramework").Bind(options));